 There are no clear trends for LNG imports for the different regions.
-Rather, volumes fluctuate significantly for most exporters (both in absolute terms and also relative to the Net Zero scenario and its cases).
+Rather, volumes substantially fluctuate for most exporters (both in absolute terms and also relative to the Net Zero scenario and its cases).

-However, in imports to Europe from the USA, a consistent trend emerges: quantities remain rela- tively constant across all cases.
+However, in imports to Europe from the USA, a consistent trend emerges: the quantities remain relatively constant across all cases.